samu-workopen/learningwikibase/README.md

 Both projects are technically developed by Wikimedia Deutschland e.V. (https://www.wikimedia.de/) and created and maintained by volunteers.
 The repro for Wikibase as software can be found here: https://github.com/wmde/wikibase-docker

-This document (the README file) is a hub to give you some information about the project.
-Jump straight to one of the sections below, or just scroll down to find out more.
-My vision for this project is: I’m working with the Wikibase-community to make Wikibase more accessible to technical users so they can create their own open and collaborative database to serve their particular needs/goals.

-What are we doing?
-(And why?)
+<h1> What are we doing? </h1>
-Who are we?
-What do we need?
-How can you get involved?
-Get in touch
-Find out more
-Understand the jargon

-#What are we doing?
 The problem
-*Technical Interaction with the Wikibase Software is challenging *Wikibase as a Wikibase Database is used very individual.
+<ul> Technical Interaction with the Wikibase Software is challenging </ul>
+<ul>Wikibase as a Wikibase Database is used very individual.
 User’s have lot of different requirements.
-So there are a lot of different use cases
+So there are a lot of different use cases </ul>
-*Wikibase user can’t find enough developer support to get help in setting up a Wikibase Insance
+<ul> Wikibase user can’t find enough developer support to get help in setting up a Wikibase Insance </ul>

 A small group of early adopter Wikibase-enthusiasts is getting a lot of request by new users, who like to set up and test the Wikibase software.
-Some community memebers already developed presentations, technical documentation around Wikibase but it's not enough.
-Loads of new user more require 1:1 consultation or face-face workshops and this is not easy to scale up.
+The Community around Wikibase already developed presentations, technical documentation around Wikibase but lot's of new user more require 1:1 consultation or face-face workshops and this is not easy to scale up.

-#The solution
+<h1> What is the solution? </h1>
-The project Connecting Wikibase will:
+The project Connecting Wikibase will develop a Mooc for Wikibase (e.g. Video, FAQ, One-click-Use Case) based on the Community needs.

-#Who are we?

-#What do we need?
+<h1> Whats about me? </h1>
+I'm sandra and involved in open source for a couple of years and working as Project Manager for Wikimedia Deutschland e.V..
+Here I'm participating in my volunteer role.

+<h1> What is needed? </h1>
+Community Input for creating a Mooc, Feedback of Content and Content Creators.

-Get involved
+<h1> Get involved </h1>
+Please use this GitHub Repro to get involve

-Contact me
+<h1> Contact me </h1>
-muellricksandra@gmail.com

-Find out more
+<h1> Find out more </h1>
+Wikibase (http://wikiba.se/) is the software behind Wikidata.
+Wikidata (wikidata.org) empowers Wikipedia and many other projects.
+Both projects are technically developed by Wikimedia Deutschland e.V. (https://www.wikimedia.de/) and created and maintained by volunteers.
+The repro for Wikibase as software can be found here: https://github.com/wmde/wikibase-docker

-*Contributors' guidelines
+<h1> Contributors' guidelines </h1>
-*Roadmap
+tba

+<h1> Roadmap </h1>

 The project is under ccbysa licence.